 The protein industry plays an enormous role in nourishing billions of people, but also consumes resources and impacts our planet.
-At Maple Leaf Foods, we are continually working towards conserving resources and eliminating waste in an effort aple Leaf Foods is a Canadian food company, and our Canadian consumers are at the heart of many of our brands and what we do.
+At Maple Leaf Foods, we are continually working towards conserving resources and eliminating waste in an effort to lower our environmental footprint and contribute to more sustainable food production.

+To learn more about what we are doing, visit Creating a Sustainable Food aple Leaf Foods is a Canadian food company, and our Canadian consumers are at the heart of many of our brands and what we do.
 We also recognize and appreciate the opportunities that are presented by broadening our reach into different countries, exploring new distribution channels and diversifying our product portfolio.